 For example, your client’s insurance company might pay $4,000 for a particular surgery, but the surgeon charges $5,000.
 If the surgeon’s office accepts the plan’s payment but then seeks to collect the remaining balance from the client, the surgeon is balance billing the client.
 The question for the personal injury lawyer who is trying to get as much money as he/she can for their client is can medical providers balance bill from a settlement or judgment of a personal injury claim?

-If the provider is Medicare the answer is no. See 42 U.S.C.
+If the provider is Medicare, the answer is no. See 42 U.S.C.
 1395(y).
-In Maryland, medical providers cannot balance bill if payments are made by an HMO.
+In Maryland, medical providers cannot balance bill if an HMO makes payments.
 See Health General Section 19-710(o); Patel v.
 Healthplus, Inc., 112 Md.
 App.
 251 (1996).

-They must accept the amount paid by the plan (plus any member co-payment and/or coinsurance) as stipulated in their contract.
+They must accept the amount paid by the plan (plus any member Co-payment and/or coinsurance) as stipulated in their contract.
 The language of the contract will provide the answer.
 Medical providers that are out-of-network and do not have an agreement with the insurance company, often hospitals after an emergency room visit, may balance bill.

 Four practice pointers for personal injury lawyers:

-- Many of us have clients that are either residents of another jurisdiction or sought health care in other jurisdiction.
+- Many of us have clients that are residents of another jurisdiction or sought health care in other jurisdictions.
 The rules on balance billing apply with equal force to an out-of-state provider.
 The exception is if the healthcare provider is not under contract with a Maryland-licensed HMO and does not have the requisite minimum contacts with our state that would allow the application of Maryland law to the provider.